-- 2 Which sentence best supports the central idea that Martha Graham was an innovator? - A "While there was some room for creativity, she still had to please the audience." - B "Her search led her to a job teaching at the Eastman School of Music, where she had complete control over her classes and the dance program." - C "She developed a fresh, new method of muscle control she called 'contraction and release.'" - D "In 1926, Martha formed her own dance company, the now-famous Martha Graham School for Contemporary Dance." - Which sentence could be added to best support the idea that Graham was an innovator? - A By 1927, Graham was working full-time as a dancer and choreographer. - B Graham was the first choreographer to fully collaborate with other modern artists. - C During the Depression in the 1930s, Graham sewed her dance costumes herself. - D Graham was given the title "Dancer of the Century" by Time magazine in 1998. - 4 Describe the central idea of paragraphs 9 and 10.
+- "While there was some room for creativity, she still had to please the audience." - "Her search led her to a job teaching at the Eastman School of Music, where she had complete control over her classes and the dance program." - "She developed a fresh, new method of muscle control she called 'contraction and release." - "In 1926, Martha formed her own dance company, the now-famous Martha Graham School for Contemporary Dance." - 3 Which sentence could be added to best support the idea that Graham was an innovator? - By 1927, Graham was working full-time as a dancer and choreographer. - В Graham was the first choreographer to fully collaborate with other modern artists. - C During the Depression in the 1930s, Graham sewed her dance costumes herself. - Graham was given the title "Dancer of the Century" by Time magazine in 1998.

+4 Describe the central idea of paragraphs 9 and 10.
 Identify at least two details the author used to develop that central idea.